runtipi/runtipi-appstore/apps/chatgpt-ui/metadata/description.md

 | ChatGPT UI Front End | IP:8200    | example.com         |
 | ChatGPT UI Backend   | IP:8201/admin    | Not Exposed Via Domain|

+## Error Notice

+If the backend gives you a 502 error, stop and restart the app!

 # ChatGPT UI

 A ChatGPT web client that supports multiple users, multiple languages, and multiple database connections for persistent data storage.